Glucosamine and Chondroitin

 Glucosamine and Chondroitin as it relates to cEDS in Health report: Genetic Risk for Classical Ehlers-Danlos Syndrome

-Glucosamine is a natural compound found in the body, particularly in the fluid around the joints.
-It is a building block for cartilage, which is the tough, flexible tissue that cushions the joints.
-Some studies suggest that glucosamine supplements may help reduce joint pain and improve joint function in individuals with osteoarthritis, a condition characterized by the breakdown of cartilage in the joints.
+Glucosamine is a natural compound found in the body, particularly in the fluid surrounding the joints.
+It plays a key role in building and maintaining cartilage, which is the connective tissue that cushions the joints.
+In cEDS, where joint hypermobility and instability are common, glucosamine supplements may help support joint health by promoting the repair and maintenance of cartilage.

 Supplements for cEDS